Budibase/website/content/blog/data/data-sources.md

 To frame our discussion of how data sources handle these differently, here’s a quick summary:

-* **Strings - Textual data, using different combinations of letters, numbers, and special characters.**
+* **Strings -** Textual data, using different combinations of letters, numbers, and special characters.
-* **Integers - Numerical data, storing whole numbers.**
+* **Integers -** Numerical data, storing whole numbers.
-* **Floats - Numerical data, storing decimal numbers.**
+* **Floats -** Numerical data, storing decimal numbers.
-* **Boolean data - True/False data.**
+* **Boolean data -** True/False data.
-* **Enumerated types (options) - Set textual or numerical options.**
+* **Enumerated types (options) -** Set textual or numerical options.
-* **Arrays - A list of variables, in a specified order.**
+* **Arrays -** A list of variables, in a specified order.
-* **Date/Time - Variables that store dates, times, or both.**
+* **Date/Time -** Variables that store dates, times, or both.
-* **Attachments - For storing or sharing files from within a database.**
+* **Attachments -** For storing or sharing files from within a database.
-* **Relationships - Variables that set relationships between rows on different data tables within a database.**
+* **Relationships -** Variables that set relationships between rows on different data tables within a database.

 Different conventions also exist for each of these types of data.
 For example, some data sources may treat all numerical data the same, with no distinction between floats and integers.

 Others may provide subcategories of any type of data.
-For example, Budibase’s built-in database offers a distinction between normal strings long-form text variables.
+For example, Budibase’s built-in database offers a distinction between normal strings and long-form text variables.

 As such, it’s important to have a clear picture of how each of your data sources names and categorizes different types of data.